Lemon Shark

 Jacks, including the horse-eye jack (Caranx latus), are prey for the blacknose shark.
 Photo © George Ryschkewitsch

-The lemon shark is commonly found over sandy or muddy bottoms and eats a diet consisting mainly of bony fish and crustaceans.
+The lemon shark is commonly found swimming over sandy or muddy bottoms and eats a diet consisting mainly of bony fish and crustaceans.
 Catfish, mullet, jacks, croakers, porcupine fish, cowfish, guitarfish, stingrays, eagle rays, crabs and crayfish make up the majority of their diet.
 In addition, this species will eat sea birds and smaller sharks.
-Lemon sharks will eat until full with the rate of digestion is dependent on the amount of food consumed at a single time.
+Lemon sharks will eat until full with the rate of digestion dependent on the amount of food consumed at a single time (Sundström 2015).

 Reproduction

-Development in the lemon shark is viviparous, resulting in the birth of live free swimming pups.
-Mating occurs in shallow water during the spring months and is followed by a 10-12 month gestation period.
-Gravid females return to shallow nursery grounds during April to September to give birth.
-The young remain in these nursery grounds for several years.
-Litters range from 4-17 and from 24-26 inches at birth.
-Subsequent to birth, females are thought to take a year off before reproducing again.
+Lemon shark pups are nourished via a placental connection to the mother and are born alive.
+Mating occurs in shallow water during the spring and summer months and is followed by a 10-12 month gestation period.
+Gravid females return to shallow nursery grounds to give birth and the young remain in these nursery grounds for several years.
+Litters range from 4-17 individuals and from 50-60 cm in length at birth (Compagno et al. 2005, Sundström 2015).

 Predators